Keskax/Keskax/README.md

 ### 👨‍💻 About Me :

-- 📝 I work as a full stack web developer
+- 📝 I’m a full stack web developer

 - 📫 How to reach me **kcabello2@hotmail.com**